ArchTaqi/heroku-playwright-buildpack-chromium/README.md

 This buildpack installs all the needed dependencies and Chromium browser and its driver to use Playwright ONLY Chromium on Heroku.

 Note: In heroku settings python buildpack must be added before this buildpack.
-Or you can add python from cli:
+Or you can add python buildpack from cli:

 ```txt
 heroku buildpacks:add --index 1 heroku/python